-- Support the creation of new events - Work with community groups and partners to create new signature events - o Develop a process-friendly event application form - Assist with funding applications to support events - Support targeted and cooperative destination marketing with partners - Working with partners, contribute to specific, industry led destination marketing campaigns to attract key market segments (i.e. grey nomads, families and young singles and couples from the Perth region)
+- Support the creation of new events: - Work with community groups and partners to create new signature events. - Develop a process-friendly event application form and supporting internal staff to facilitate the application process. - Provide seed funding and assist event coordinators with funding applications to external bodies to support and build event scale. - Support targeted and cooperative destination marketing with partners: - Working with partners, contribute to specific, industry led destination marketing campaigns to attract key market segments (i.e. grey nomads, families and young singles and couples from the Perth region).